Pigeon Pose in Yoga: Complete Guide and Variations

 2. King pigeon pose (Eka Pada Rajakapotasana)

-The King Pigeon Pose is an advanced variation that requires great flexibility and considerable strength in the back and shoulders.
+King Pigeon Pose is an advanced variation that requires great flexibility and considerable strength in the back and shoulders.

 Steps:

-- Begin in the classic pigeon pose.
+1. Begin in classic pigeon pose.

-The King Pigeon Pose is a deep backbend that opens the chest, strengthens the shoulders, and intensely stretches the leg and back muscles.
+King Pigeon Pose is a deep backbend that opens the chest, strengthens the shoulders, and intensely stretches the leg and back muscles.
 It should be practiced with caution and preferably under the supervision of a teacher.

-Incorporating Pigeon Pose into Your Daily Practice
+Incorporate Pigeon Pose into Your Daily Practice

 Conclusion